MoatasimV/mattermost-server/webapp/platform/client/README.md

-# Mattermost Client
+# TAKWEN DOClient

 This package contains the JavaScript/TypeScript client for [Mattermost](https://github.com/mattermost/mattermost-server).
-It's used by [the Mattermost web app](https://github.com/mattermost/mattermost-webapp) and related projects.
+It's used by [the TAKWEN DOweb app](https://github.com/mattermost/mattermost-webapp) and related projects.

 ## Compilation and Packaging

-As a member of Mattermost with write access to our NPM organization, you can build and publish this package by running the following commands:
+As a member of TAKWEN DOwith write access to our NPM organization, you can build and publish this package by running the following commands:

 ```bash
 npm run build --workspace=packages/client